 - Making abortion safe and accessible to all women without exception.

 - Fully implementing the teaching of comprehensive sex education.
 We’ve made great strides, but more work needs to be done to bring about a thorough knowledge of human biology and to reduce misogyny and bullying.
 Students are demanding classes in dating etiquette and conflict resolution, and we must continue to push the school board to act.
+I began my local advocacy by pushing for comprehensive sex-ed back in 2004.

 - Comprehensive HIV prevention and treatment programs.